 3. Ankle raises

-- In sporting goods stores you can find different weights you can attach to your ankle.
-What are these for?
+- In sporting goods stores you can find different weights you can attach to your ankles.
+The aim?
 To tighten the knee joint and make it more flexible.

 - To do this, sit in a chair and place a weight on one ankle.
 Raise your foot slowly.
 Do this for five minutes before switching to the other leg.

-You should try to devote between 40 minutes to an hour to these strengthening exercises, which are easy to do at home.
+You should try to devote between 40 minutes to an hour to these simple exercises.
+They’re easy to do at home.

-The most important thing, however, is that you avoid leading a sedentary lifestyle, because this will only cause your knees to lose their flexibility and weaken the joints even more.
+The most important thing is that you avoid leading a sedentary lifestyle, because this will only cause your knees to lose their flexibility and weaken the joints even more.

 Are you ready to start today?